Skip to main content

 • You must be the original owner of the vehicle.

-• Tires, batteries, and replacing parts for precious unrepaired damage are not included.
+• Tires, batteries, and replacement parts for previously unrepaired damage are not included.

 • The loss/damage must occur before the policy expiry date.